 Compute optimized virtual machine sizes

-Compute optimized VM sizes have a high CPU-to-memory ratio and are good for medium traffic web servers, network appliances, batch processes, and application servers.
-This article provides information about the number of vCPUs, data disks, and NICs as well as storage throughput and network bandwidth for each size in this grouping.
+Compute optimized VM sizes have a high CPU-to-memory ratio.
+These sizes are good for medium traffic web servers, network appliances, batch processes, and application servers.
+This article provides information about the number of vCPUs, data disks, and NICs.
+It also includes information about storage throughput and network bandwidth for each size in this grouping.

-Fsv2-series is based on the Intel® Xeon® Platinum 8168 processor, featuring a base core frequency of 2.7 GHz and a maximum single-core turbo frequency of 3.7 GHz.
-Intel® AVX-512 instructions, which are new on Intel Scalable Processors, will provide up to a 2X performance boost to vector processing workloads on both single and double precision floating point operations.
-In other words, they are really fast for any computational workload.
+The Fsv2-series is based on the Intel® Xeon® Platinum 8168 processor.
+It features a sustained all core Turbo clock speed of 3.4 GHz and a maximum single-core turbo frequency of 3.7 GHz.
+Intel® AVX-512 instructions are new on Intel Scalable Processors.
+These instructions provide up to a 2X performance boost to vector processing workloads on both single and double precision floating point operations.
+In other words, they're really fast for any computational workload.

 At a lower per-hour list price, the Fsv2-series is the best value in price-performance in the Azure portfolio based on the Azure Compute Unit (ACU) per vCPU.